 When a SNAPET partner has identified an individual for SNAPET, an email is sent to the designated Divisional staff.
-The information regarding the potential SNAPET participant is obtain through a secured document.
-The designated Divisional staff member reviews the SNAP case eligibility and ensure the potential participant has been screened for appropriateness and referred by eligibility staff.
+The information regarding the potential SNAPET participant is obtained through a secured document.
+The designated Divisional staff member reviews the SNAP case eligibility and ensures the potential participant has been screened for appropriateness and referred by eligibility staff.
 If the potential participant has not been screened for appropriateness and referred by eligibility staff, the designated Divisional staff member will contact a DWSS eligibility staff member to screen the potential participant for appropriateness and refer the individual to SNAPET following established policies and procedures.
-The eligibility staff member.
+The eligibility staff member will communicate the results of the screening and referral to the designated Divisional staff member.
 The secured document is updated with the information for the potential SNAPET participant and the Divisional staff member contacts the SNAPET partner to inform them that the information is now available.
 The SNAPET partner will then continue with their process if the individual is eligible for SNAPET and been screened and referred to SNAPET by eligibility staff.

-If the potential participant has not applied or is not currently eligible for SNAP, they are directed to the AccessNV section of the Division's website, https://accessnevada.dwss.nv.gov, or a local welfare office to submit a SNAP application.
-Once the potential participant notifies the partner that an application has been submitted, the partner will notify the designated Division staff member and the staff member will monitor the application for a decision by eligibility staff.
+If the potential participant has not applied or is not currently eligible for SNAP, they are directed to the Access Nevada section of the Division's website, https://accessnevada.dwss.nv.gov, or a local welfare office to submit a SNAP application.
+Once the potential participant notifies the partner that an application has been submitted, the partner will notify the designated Division staff member, and the staff member will monitor the application for a decision by eligibility staff.
 The Divisional staff will update the partner when applicable information is available.

-On a monthly basis the designated Divisional staff member reviews the partner's secured document to make necessary updates regarding SNAPET eligibility status for current SNAPET participants.
+At least once a month, the designated Divisional staff member reviews the partner's secured document to make necessary updates regarding SNAPET eligibility status for current SNAPET participants.

-d) How and when are participants informed about participant reimbursements?
+How and when are participants informed about participant reimbursements?
 In the case of mandatory participants, how and when does the State agency ensure individuals are exempted from mandatory E&T if the costs of participant reimbursements exceed any State agency cap or are not available?